wcauchois/nfsn-client/README.md

 - **ntpPort**: The port for the NTP server (default: 123).
 - **ntpRetries**: The # of times to retry fetching a date from the NTP server (default: 3).

-NTP support is provided because the NSFN API is very time sensitive (you must embed a timestamp in every request).
+NTP support is provided because the NFSN API is very time sensitive (you must embed a timestamp in every request).
 If your system clock deviates by more than 5 seconds from the API servers', you request will be rendered invalid.
 NTP is optional, and if your system time is configured correctly you can omit these parameters.